DrylandEcology/SOILWAT2/doc/additional_pages/SOILWAT2_Parallelization.md

 #### Main Changes
 - User no longer needs to worry about how to divide spawned processes into I/O and compute
-- Each process created their own logfile following the format "rank_[rank]_<log file name>", e.g., rank_0_logfile.log
+- Each process creates their own logfile following the format "rank_[rank]_<log file name>", e.g., rank_0_logfile.log
-- Each process will now report their own log information as their own will rather than an I/O process handling it
+- Each process now reports their own log information to their logfile instead of sending it to an I/O process
 - Removed multiple constants
     - N_ITER_BEFORE_OUT
     - MAX_NODE_PROCS